QuanNguyenMinh1/QuanNguyenMinh1/README.md

 ## Hi there 👋
 My full name is Nguyen Minh Quan.
 For short, you can call me "Quan".
-Sometimes I appear with the nickname "quan329".
+Besides, I sometimes appear with the nickname "quan329".
 - 🎓 I'm a freshman at HCM University of Technology.
 - 🌱 I’m currently studying Electronics and Telecommunication engineering (PFIEV program).
 - 😄 I speak English as my second language and I use a little French for searching documents.